rodydavis/plugins/packages/data_tables/README.md

    `IndexedWidgetBuilder mobileItemBuilder;` - Optional Item builder for the list view for Mobile

-   `num tabletBreakpoint;` - Tablet breakpoint for the screen width
+   `Size tabletBreakpoint;` - Tablet breakpoint for the screen width and height

    `List<Widget> actions, selectedActions;` - Actions that show when items are selected or not